agregory999/oci-policy-analysis/README.md

 These can be used to find statements that are too permissive, for example, with a verb filter of `manage` and the tenancy checkbox, we can see policy statements that allow full management of some type of resource within the entire tenancy.

-### Load, Save, Clear
+## Load, Save, Clear (UI)

 The UI includes convenience buttons to clear all filters, as well as buttons to save the filtered output to a file.
-Saving
+Saving to a file to either JSON or CSV will export with all filtered statements,  It does not take into account the display options, shown below.
+Only the filter options are taken into account.

+Loading a previously saved filtered output brings only the policy statements into view - Dynamic Groups are not loaded at all.
+This feature is good for a quick view of statements previously analyzed.
+Use the cached or full load to get all statements and dynamic groups.

 ## Display Options